 1. Hollow out the zucchini (save two cups of the insides for this yummy recipe here)

--Cut both tips of the zucchini (as shown in the pictures).
-To hallow out, Eva uses a tool she has from Lebanon which is found in most Middle Eastern stores or a small scooper will do.
+-Cut both tips of the zucchini (as shown in the pictures below).
+To hollow out, Eva uses a tool she has from Lebanon which is found in most Middle Eastern stores or a small scooper will do.
 Insert your tool into the zucchini and gently hollow it bit by bit.
 This will keep you from breaking the zucchini.
 If you do break one - no worries - save it and we will tell you how to fix it towards the end of the recipe!

 4. Add 6 cups of water over zucchini and bring to boil on medium heat